azuyalabs/yasumi/README.md

 * "Norway"        : For separately testing the Norway Holiday Provider
 * "Poland"        : For separately testing the Poland Holiday Provider
 * "Portugal"      : For separately testing the Portugal Holiday Provider
+* "Romania"       : For separately testing the Romania Holiday Provider
 * "Slovakia"      : For separately testing the Slovakia Holiday Provider
 * "South Africa"  : For separately testing the South Africa Holiday Provider
 * "Spain"         : For separately testing the Spain Holiday Provider